Reasons Why You Should Be Using A Staging Environment in WordPress Development

 - Create a subfolder on your WordPress site.

-- Copy files from your current site into this new WordPress installation.
+- Copy the files from your current site to this new WordPress installation.

-- Copy your database from the current site over to this new installation.
+- Copy the database from your current site to this new installation.

-- Create a subdomain from your control panel where this staging site will sit.
+- In your control panel, create a subdomain where this staging site will be located.